jkao1/bunga/README.md

 ## Bugs
 - duplicate events from input file do not work
 - after a while, the time line will sweep a portion of the drawing. <img src=“bugs/timesweep.png”>.
+- adjusting date for an event will not work graphically

 ## Features
 - displays days within any given month and year in a grid